About

 About the Gunnedah Show Society

-The facilities have been built by volunteers and continue to be updated as changes are needed.
-As the population and industries change locally so does the show – catering for a wide range of interests.
-Gunnedah Show Society holds many events during the year which include – the Annual Show, Campdraft, Agquip Rodeo, Country Music Muster, and Rose Show and support numerous other events by volunteering their time.
+One thing that brings people back each year is the true country spirit and hospitality.
+The facilities have been built by volunteers and continue to be updated as needed.
+As the population and industries change locally, so does the show, catering to a wide range of interests.
+Gunnedah Show Society holds many events during the year, including the Annual Show, Working Dog Trials, Agquip Rodeo, Country Music Muster, and Rose Show, and volunteers support numerous other events by volunteering their time.

-We hold our monthly meetings on the first Wednesday of the month at 6pm under the grandstand at the showground.
-We welcome new members who would like to become ‘part of the Show’; so get in touch and find out how you can get involved and join our friendly team of volunteers.
+We hold our monthly meetings on the first Wednesday of the month at 6 p.m. under the grandstand at the showground.
+We welcome new members who would like to become ‘part of the Show’, so get in touch and find out how you can get involved and join our friendly team of volunteers.

 Above: Gunnedah Show in 1924 and below, another old photo taken in 1922.